 - Enterprise – includes additional features like approvals, integrations, and onboarding training

-Testify’s cost per user is higher, especially with scaling.
-Lumiform’s pricing applies quantity discounts, so the price per user drops with larger teams:
+Overall, for Testify’s Standard and Advanced plans, the cost per user is higher, whereas Lumiform’s pricing applies quantity discounts, so the cost per user drops as teams grow.
+This can make Lumiform more affordable for larger rollouts, especially when you need to conduct frequent inspections.

-Testify’s required implementation fee adds to initial costs, especially for smaller teams, suggesting that setting up the software requires significant resources and training.
+Testify’s required implementation fee adds to initial costs, especially for smaller teams.
 It also limits some key inspection features, like dashboards and checklists, so scaling may involve purchasing more upgrades.

 Both platforms offer add-ons: